KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### "Low-Hanging Fruit"

+The strategy is also as cost effective as possible.
+We would first begin to identify and take advantage of all "low-hanging fruit" previously overlooked.
+Beyond low-hanging fruit, we would consider the cost versus potential benefit.
+The church first and foremost would seek to have more people walking through its doors, whether to worship or use a service offered by the church.

+In addition to the Example Marketing Plan below, the church would:
+* Maintain up to date basic info on marketing materials (Website, Find-a-Church, Newsletter, Bulletin, Postcards, Greeting card, Email signature)
+* Continue a Word of Mouth Ministry
+*
 #### Outreach

 Individual knowledge was pooled to personally invite inactive church-goers back, and to invite potential newcomers for the first time.